 As Vice President of Sony Computer Entertainment’s (SCE) UK studios, Mick has been responsible for creating PlayStation First, a global partnership between Sony Computer Entertainment and academia.
-He is also a leading innovator of the new wave of Virtual Reality and 3D Technology and plays a key role in maintaining Sony’s position at the cutting edge of development.
+He was also a leading innovator of the new wave of Virtual Reality and 3D Technology and played a key role in maintaining Sony’s position at the cutting edge of development.
 In 2012 Mick was given the Lumiere Award for advancing 3D technology.

-Recently Mick has worked with London Studio and J K Rowling on the augmented reality video game, Wonderbook: Book of Spells, released in 2012, and on the PlayStation 4 title DRIVECLUB, a multi-million selling racing game launched in 2014.
+Mick has worked with London Studio and J K Rowling on the augmented reality video game, Wonderbook: Book of Spells, released in 2012, and on the PlayStation 4 title DRIVECLUB, a multi-million selling racing game launched in 2014.

 The award of Honorary Doctor of Science recognises Mick as a respected leading player in the worldwide video games industry and his impressive professional trajectory from co-founding Evolution, to his present role as Vice President of Sony Computer Entertainment’s UK studios.
 In addition, it recognises his passion to bring about links between PlayStation First and education, resulting in new partnerships with universities in Europe, and now extending to the rest of the world, notably in Australia.